-Apart from the excessive levels of THC found in the products, the research has also discovered that only around 38% of the tested products actually contained the actual CBD content advertised.
-Moreover, also 38% of the products contained less than 50% of the amount of the CBD that they claim to have.
-This is very disappointing especially to individuals who highly rely on the CBD content of these products.
+Apart from the excessive THC levels found in the products, the research has also discovered that only around 38% of the tested products actually contained the actual CBD content advertised.
+Moreover, 38% of the products contained less than 50% of the CBD amount that they claim to have.
+This isn’t very pleasant, especially to individuals who highly rely on these products’ CBD content.

 Surprisingly, a sample of a 30ml product obtained from a shop contained 0% CBD.
 The said product retailed for £90 (~€100).
-Even one product contained higher levels of ethanol than the recommended amount, which is 3.4% which in the UK, is the level of ethanol in alcoholic beverages.
+Even one product contained higher ethanol levels than the recommended amount, which is 3.4% which in the UK is the level of ethanol in alcoholic beverages.

 By the same token, seven of the products tested were even found to contain the solvent dichloromethane of around 3-13 ppm.
 Cyclohexane, also a solvent, was found in a product.

-Although the levels of solvent contained in these products are within the limits recommended, they still exceed the levels recommended for food safety.
-CMC stated that the results of the study should serve as a guide for the CBD industry in coming up with products that abide by the standards and are high-quality products that abide by the standards.
+Although the solvent levels in these products are within limits recommended, they still exceed the recommended food safety levels.
+CMC stated that the study results should serve as a guide for the CBD industry in coming up with products that abide by the standards and are high-quality products that abide by the standards.